The US Healthcare System Explained for Visitors

 Unpaid US medical bills can be sent to collections and may affect your US credit history if you later move or work there.
 Large bills can also create legal and financial stress, even for visitors.

-11. Key Takeaways for Anyone Visiting the US
+11. What to Know Before Visiting the US

-• Travel or visitor insurance with high US coverage limits is essential, not optional for most people.
+- Travel or visitor insurance with high US coverage limits is strongly recommended for most visitors.

 Sources